flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 - **Header (4 KB)**: Contains metadata, including the entrypoint of each executable, manufacturer information, and Nintendo's Logo [@games-header].
 - **Secure Area (16 KB)**: Used for copy-protection purposes.
 We'll cover the details in the 'Anti-piracy' section.
 - **Main content (variable size)**: The remainder space stores the executables and game data (graphics, sounds, and so forth).
-Furthermore, the arrangement of this data was shaped by Nintendo's official SDK (a mandatory dependency for retail games), which implemented a filesystem structured hierarchically with files and directories [@games-fs].
+Furthermore, the arrangement of this data was shaped by Nintendo's official Software Development Kit or 'SDK' (a mandatory dependency for retail games), which implemented a filesystem structured hierarchically with files and directories [@games-fs].

 ### Development ecosystem